 Platelet adhesion to arterial vascular lesions and plaques can also be inhibited by using antibodies which specifically block glycoprotein VI -dependent signal pathways.

-Also these antibodies and fully human variants have already been tested in preclinical studies for efficacy and safety.
-The group of Prof. Siess at the institute for cardiovascular research at Munich investigated their efficacy by using human carotid surgery-derived plaques which were superfused with human blood.
+Also these antibodies including the fully human variants have already been tested in preclinical studies for efficacy and safety.
+The group of Prof. Wolfgang Siess at the institute for cardiovascular research at Munich investigated their efficacy by using human carotid surgery-derived plaques which were superfused with human blood.

-The pros and cons of using such anti-glycoprotein VI antibodies versus glycoprotein VI fusion proteins are discussed in the recent editorial of Kleiman und Kolandaivelu „Expanding the Roster : Developing New Inhibitors of Intravascular Thrombosis“ in the Journal of the American College of Cardiology 2015; 65 (22): 2416 – 2419.
+The pros and cons of using such anti-glycoprotein VI antibodies versus glycoprotein VI fusion proteins are discussed in the editorial of Kleiman und Kolandaivelu „Expanding the Roster : Developing New Inhibitors of Intravascular Thrombosis“ in the Journal of the American College of Cardiology 2015; 65 (22): 2416 – 2419.